Zhagi/CV/README.md

 - Advanced software delivery processes by fostering a feedback-rich environment through rigorous code reviews, thereby enhancing collective codebase integrity and team skill levels.

 **Woodhouse College** (January 2021 to July 2023)

 Teacher of Chemistry

 - Prepared A level Chemistry students with a comprehensive curriculum, resulting in a 30% increase in A and A* grades.

 - Provided UCAS references and guided tutees through the application process.

 - Oversaw the Medicine academy, providing support for students applying for medicine, dentistry and veterinary medicine courses, including mock interviews, medical society trips, and building relationships with healthcare professionals.

+**AQA** (May 2022 to August 2023)

+A level Chemistry Examiner

+- Marked A level Chemistry exam scripts and ensured consistent marking through team standardisation.

+- Met strict deadlines set by the exam board.

+**Mill Hill Senior School** (September 2019 to December 2020)

+Teacher of Chemistry

+- Taught A level and GCSE Chemistry with a well-structured scheme of work.

+- Planned lessons, marked assessments and provided feedback to students.

+- Contributed to departmental work, including developing schemes of work and setting exam papers.

+- Ran extra-curricular activities such as science club, TED club and revision lessons.

 ## Skills